 File: Kholdstare_shell.ips (28 KB) (info)

 A close inspection of Kholdstare's logic indicates that its shell was intended to gradually fade out after being defeated with fire-based weapons.
 Normally, it just abruptly disappears several frames after being destroyed.
 The sudden disappearance of the shell is not aesthetically pleasing, so it's not surprising that this transitioning effect was implemented.
 Unfortunately, a coding bug accidentally disabled the effect.
 A fairly simple patch has been created to restore this effect, a link to which can be found above.

 As for an explanation of how it was accidentally disabled, it turns out that the palette that was supposed to be manipulated to achieve the fadeout was not correctly invoked.
 Instead, a neighboring palette was selected for fading.
 Regrettably, there were no graphics visible in that scene that also used the palette being faded.
 Thus, this bug understandably slipped through play-testing due to a lack of obvious side effects, visual or otherwise.
-This bug is known to be present in all SNES releases of the game.
-Interestingly, the shell's fade effect was restored when the game was ported to the Game Boy Advance.
+This bug is known to be present in all SNES releases of the game, withthe shell's fade effect restored in the GBA port.

 While this pink blob does appear in the game, he never changes from his standard, happy expression.
 These graphics can only be found in the Japanese version.